 This Instant Chocolate Chia Pudding is made with just 5 ingredients you probably already have at home and the best part is you can eat it immediately so you don’t have to wait to leave it overnight.
 I have shared some overnight chia and oatmeal […]

 This Carrot Cake Baked Oatmeal is a healthy, breakfast twist on carrot cake.
 Made with oats, carrots and date syrup for a perfectly well-balanced breakfast.
-Now that the spring has finally settled and everyone is talking about the Eastern Bunnie I woke up with a […]

 - 1 tsp baking powder

-- 1/4 cup ricotta cheese
+- 1/4 cup date syrup

 - 1/2 cup shredded carrots

 Healthy Chocolate Peanut Butter Cups with no refined sugar!
 Made with dark chocolate, peanut butter and coconut oil for a quick, easy no bake treat!
 I made these Copycat Reese’s Chocolate Peanut Butter Cups as a gift for my husband who loves Reeses.
 But of […]